14 transactional email examples to get you inspired

 Include cross-sells (products that would complement their purchase) or up-sells (products that are more expensive models) as recommendations at the bottom of the email.
 Amazon often do this in their email marketing, sending emails saying ‘because you bought X, you might like Y’

-Ucon Acrobatics also show a photo of the purchased product, so that their customers can get even more excited about what they’ve bought.
+In the example above, Ucon Acrobatics shows a photo of the purchased product so that their customers can get even more excited about what they’ve bought.
 There is also a clear CTA button to view their order online.

 6. The order cancelation email ❌